 array_sum

 The array_sum() function calculates the sum of all elements in an array.
-The syntax is as follows:
+Syntax:

 array_sum(arr)

-arr: an array of the numeric type.- Handling of
+arr: specifies an array value of numeric elements.- Handling of

 The return value is described as follows:

-- Or returns an array type with floating-point (DOUBLE) elements.
+- Or an array of floating-point (DOUBLE) elements.

 - Nested arrays are not supported.